lij-sh/datablocksAPI/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Add tests for new functionality
+3. Add comprehensive documentation for new functionality
-4. Ensure all tests pass
+4. Ensure code follows the established patterns and architecture
 5. Submit a pull request

 ## License